THE FRIENDS OF LYME REGIS MUSEUM

-“THE FRIENDS OF LYME REGIS MUSEUM” is proud of the help it has given and continues to give to Lyme Regis Museum.
 We act as a support group, giving financial and practical assistance and providing many of the voluntary stewards, cataloguers, and other helpers.

-As a registered charity (Charity No. 278774) we exist only to support the museum in every possible way, and to involve the public at large in this unique, vibrant, something-for-everyone place of learning and activity.
+We exist only to support the museum in every possible way, and to involve the public at large in this unique, vibrant, something-for-everyone place of learning and activity.

 Come and join us and become part of the Friends community.

-Apart from helping out at the Museum in so many ways we also have a social side which features interesting talks, outings, and lectures on a fascinating variety of topics.
+Apart from helping out at the Museum in so many ways we also have a social side which features interesting talks, outings, and lectures on a variety of fascinating topics.
 The degree of your involvement in any or all of these aspects of our work would be entirely up to you.

 How to Join

 Single annual membership fee is just £8.00 and Family/Couple annual membership is £12.00.
 Single Membership provides free museum entry to one guest and Family Membership provides free museum entry to two guests.
 You will also receive a copy of our twice-yearly newsletter “Museum Friend” either electronically or by post, whichever you prefer.
 Members are welcome to contribute articles and ideas.

 The link to our latest Newsletter can be found above.
 Also an example of the type of interesting article in “Museum Friend” is shown on the Museum Blog.

 Do join us if you can – it’s always such a pleasure to have new members on board.

 You don’t live in Lyme Regis?
 Perhaps you even live abroad?
 No matter: your support would be most welcome just the same – and you’ll have a ready-made group of Friends every time you come back to this beautiful town!